-Qwest recognizes that security requirements and Executive Orders will require ongoing review to ensure that the overall security posture of Networx services is kept current.
-To accomplish this, Qwest will maintain current memberships along with our activities in standards-setting groups and professional certifications as described in Section 3.3.2.3.
+Qwest recognizes that security requirements and Executive Orders will require ongoing review to ensure the overall security posture of the Networx services are kept current.
+To accomplish this, Qwest will maintain current memberships in the along with our activities in standards setting groups and professional certifications as described in Section 3.3.2.3.
 The Qwest Networx Security Manager, in conjunction with Qwest Information Security, will be responsible for ensuring the Networx security program stays abreast of and compliant with evolving Government standards, new security requirements, directives and Executive Orders.

-3.3.3.3.2 Continuity of Government Services (L.34.2.3.3(e), comp_req_id 10252)
+3.3.3.3.2 Continuity of Government Services (L.34.2.3.3(e), comp\req\id 853)

 Qwest has years of experience ensuring continuity of services for all Qwest corporate functions and our customers.
 Qwest is an industry leader in the protection of Government operations and ensuring continuity of Government services.
-This is accomplished in part by having thus ensuring that in any major national event, Qwest will have complete, accurate, and credible information, which helps provide a comprehensive time-saving approach to the restoration of network services.
+This is accomplished in part by having a dedicated representative at Constant Services, thus ensuring that in any major national event, Qwest will have complete, accurate, and credible information, which helps provide a comprehensive time-saving approach to the restoration of network services.

-The Qwest integrated Networx Security Team, in conjunction with the will work with the Qwest Networx CPO to ensure that continuity of services is maintained at the day-to-day operational level according to the security requirements identified in L.34.2.3.3 (d).
+The Qwest Networx Security team, in conjunction with the west will work with the Qwest Networx CPO ensuring continuity of services is maintained at the day-to-day operational level according to the security requirements identified in L.34.2.3.3 (d).

-Additionally, Qwest's integrated Networx Security Team will ensure that all offsite backup and storage of critical Networx services configurations and OSS data and information generated and stored at its facilities will be documented
+Additionally, the Qwest integrated Networx Security team will ensure that all off-site back-up and storage of critical Networx services configurations and OSS data and information generated and stored at its facilities will be documented in Qwest

-3.3.3.3 National Security (L.34.2.3.3 (f))
+3.3.3.3.3 National Security (L.34.2.3.3 (f))

+Qwest

-Qwest Risk Management functions, including our dedicated representative at the NCC for Telecommunications, will support the Qwest Networx CPO by maintaining Qwest's compliance with the Department of Homeland Security Council's National Incident Management System (NIMS).
-This will provide a consistent, nationwide approach for Federal, state, and local governments to work together to prepare for, respond to, and recover from domestic incidents, regardless of cause, size, or complexity.
+, will support the Qwest Networx CPO by maintaining Qwest's compliance with the Homeland Security Council's National Incident Management System (NIMS).
+This system will provide a consistent nationwide approach for Federal, state, and local Governments to work together to prepare for, respond to, and recover from domestic incidents, regardless of cause, size, or complexity.